On This Page

 What if I successfully complete one of the approved courses and I don’t receive email confirmation from the College that they have received validation from the University?

-If three weeks have passed since you successfully completed the course and you have not received email validation from CNO, you can email Customer Service at email@example.com with the following subject line: Successfully Completed Controlled Substances Course.
+If five weeks have passed since you successfully completed the course and you have not received email validation from CNO, you can email Customer Service at email@example.com with the following subject line: Successfully Completed Controlled Substances Course.
 In the body of the email, please include:

 - the day you successfully completed the course, and

 - whether you completed the Athabasca, University of Ottawa or University of Toronto course.

 We will look into this and get back to you.

 Please do not email before five weeks (it will take five weeks for CNO to receive the information from the university, enter it in our system and then send you confirmation).

 Why is University of Ottawa’s course only approved for on or after January 17, 2014?